zlib-ng/minizip-ng/README.md

 # Minizip 2.0.0

-This library is a refactoring of the minizip contribution found in the zlib distribution.
+This library is a refactoring of the minizip contribution found in the zlib distribution that is supported on Windows, macOS, and Linux.
 It is based on the original work of [Gilles Vollant](http://www.winimage.com/zLibDll/minizip.html) that has been contributed to by many people over the years.

 Dev: ![Dev Branch Status](https://travis-ci.org/nmoinvaz/minizip.svg?branch=dev)
 Master: ![Master Branch Status](https://travis-ci.org/nmoinvaz/minizip.svg?branch=master)